With over two thousand years of history, it’s no wonder that Barcelona has more than its fair share of myths, legends and superstitions.

 How Mount Tibidabo Got Its Name

-The mountain was originally called Puig de l’Àliga (Eagles Peak) but was renamed during the sixteenth century by monks who took the name from the New Testament.
-The Gospel of Matthew describes how Satan took Jesus to the top of a high mountain where he told him he would give him everything if only he would kneel down and worship him.
+The mountain was initially called Puig de l’Àliga (Eagles Peak) but was renamed during the sixteenth century by monks who took the name from the New Testament.
+The Gospel of Matthew describes how Satan took Jesus to the top of a high mountain where he told him he would give him everything if only he would kneel and worship him.

 All this I will give you if you fall down and worship me.

 In the original Latin:

 Haec omnia tibi dabo si cadens adoraberis me.

 The church of Sant Felip Neri is a small Baroque church that was built during the 18th century.

 Located in a picturesque plaza in the heart of Barcelona’s Gothic Quarter, the small church’s pockmarked façade is a testament to a bombing raid that took place during the Spanish Civil War.

 A bronze plaque recounts the story behind the holes in the stone walls:

 In memory of the victims of the bombardment of Sant Felip Neri.

 Here died 42 people – the majority of them children – due to the actions of Franco’s air force on the 30th of January 1938.